 - Reduced Cerulean Blue Chromium to a half pan and added DS Manganese Blue Hue (PB15) – see more here.

 - Removed Sap Green and now using a pre-mix of HYM and FU in some palettes – see more here.

-- Temporarily replaced Transparent Red Oxide with DS Quinacridone Burnt Scarlet PR206 – see more here.
+- Currently using both Transparent Red Oxide and DS Quinacridone Burnt Scarlet PR206 – see more here.

 For more info on why I have chosen these particular colours please check out my Colours In my Palette series.
 It will answer all your questions!

 Watercolour Tin / Palette (updated Jan 2022)

 I have two palettes that contain these colours: